 “One of the pillars of The Sharp Experience is serving the community,” says Gravitt, a lead nurse at Sharp Memorial Hospital.
 “We are encouraged to be exemplary public citizens by making a difference in the community, which we strive to do by serving others.”

-For the past six years, Gravitt and Ciezkowski, who works in the emergency department at Sharp Grossmont Hospital, have manned the overnight medical tent at Veterans Village of San Diego’s Stand Down.
+For the past six years, Gravitt and Ciezkowski, have manned the overnight medical tent at Veterans Village of San Diego’s Stand Down.
 The event has assisted thousands of veterans since 1988 in accessing the services they need, from food and medical care, to job and shelter assistance.

 “We are so humbled to be able to give back to the veterans who have given so selflessly of themselves for us and our freedom,” Ciezkowski says.
 “We care deeply for these amazing individuals and feel, by volunteering, we are able to show them a small token of our gratitude for the tremendous sacrifice they made.
 They have served us and our country, and this is a way of letting us serve them.”